YeeChuen/time-series-visualize/README.md

 3. build docker (~6 min)

-`docker build -t boston-bioprocess-app .`
+`docker build -t time-series-visualize-app .`

 4. OR you if you have set up Postgresql with ENV variables as shown above, you can simply pull from docker, this way build is not required.